Version 0.2.6 (beta)

 - Use connectivity independent of the to-be-predicted state when possible, such as resting-state functional connectivity.
 This implicitly tests for generalization across brain states (when predicting task activations), which is important given that connectivity is mostly invariant across states.
 There is substantial evidence for the dominant effect of intrinsic/state-general connectivity (see Cole et al. (2014) and Gratton et al. (2018)).
 Using structural connectivity also avoids this issue, though some details (e.g., the aggregate effects of synaptic weights) are lost with most structural connectivity methods.

 - Spatial smoothness of the data can introduce circularity, since this results in the same underlying neural activity being assigned to multiple spatial locations (such as multiple voxels in fMRI).
 We therefore recommend excluding activity flow source data within approximately 10 mm from the to-be-predicted neural signal with fMRI data (see Cole et al. (2016)).
 This is less of a concern with brain region level data, since it would only apply to voxels/vertices at the border of each region.
 We nonetheless implemented a "non-circular" version of region-level activity analysis (excluding regions within 10 mm of the to-be-predicted region), which is demonstrated in the example notebook.
 The vast majority of results do not change with vs. without the "non-circular" region-level approach.
-Note that standard activity flow mapping should not be used with EEG/MEG or related methods at this time, since the source spread implicit in those approaches is so substantial (even when using source localization) that it would result in substantial circularity.
-(We are working on an approach to get around this problem, however.)
+Note that standard activity flow modeling should not be used with EEG/MEG or related methods, since the source spread implicit in those approaches is so substantial (even when using source localization) that it would result in substantial circularity.
+However, see Mill et al. (2022) for a version of activity flow modeling that can be used with EEG/MEG (or other high-temporal-resolution methods).

 - Compare-then-average vs. average-then-compare: